redis/docs/content/operate/rc/resilient-apps.md

 To create Active-Active databases, you need to create a Redis Cloud Pro subscription, then enable Active-Active Redis and define the regions for each copy of your databases.
 See [Create an Active-Active database]({{< relref "/operate/rc/databases/create-database/create-active-active-database" >}}) for instructions.

-If you decide to use Active-Active with [Jedis]({{< relref "/develop/connect/clients/java/jedis" >}}), you can use Jedis to fail over between regions if one regions becomes unavailable.
+If you decide to use Active-Active with [Jedis]({{< relref "/develop/connect/clients/java/jedis" >}}), you can use Jedis to fail over between regions if one region becomes unavailable.
 See [Failover with Jedis](https://github.com/redis/jedis/blob/master/docs/failover.md) to learn how to failover to a different Active-Active region.

 ### Set manual maintenance windows